 Questions About Treatment?

-Combining alcohol with any medication can result in severe health risks, and mixing alcohol with antidepressants like Celexa can be a warning sign of potential alcohol abuse.
-More than 18 percent of the U.S. adult population has experienced mental illness, and 7.9 million of these individuals also struggle with substance abuse.
+Combining alcohol with any medication can result in severe health risks, and mixing alcohol with antidepressants like Celexa can be a warning sign of potential alcohol use.
+More than 18 percent of the U.S. adult population has experienced mental illness, and 7.9 million of these individuals also struggle with substance use.